OpenModelica/OMMatlab/README.md

 "C:/OPENMODELICAGIT/OpenModelica/OMMatlab"
 ```
 ```
-Then we have to set the javaclasspath, so that the jeromq library can be used from matlab. for that we need to create a file called javaclasspath.txt and add the jar file location to the file, To do that
+Then we have to set the java classpath, so that the jeromq library can be used from Matlab. for that we need to create a file called javaclasspath.txt and add the jar file location to the file, To do that
 >>> prefdir
-will show the prefdirectory path, For example in windows 'C:\Users\arupa54\AppData\Roaming\MathWorks\MATLAB\R2017b' create a file javaclasspath.txt in that location and add the jar file path to the file, for example in windows the entry would be
+will show the preferred directory path, For example in windows 'C:\Users\arupa54\AppData\Roaming\MathWorks\MATLAB\R2017b' create a file javaclasspath.txt in that location and add the jar file path to the file, for example in windows the entry would be
 C:/OPENMODELICAGIT/OpenModelica/OMMatlab/jeromq-0.4.4-SNAPSHOT.jar
 Note: The path should be added without any quotes either single or double
 ```
-You can also directly use the OMMatlab pacakge directly from the directory where you have cloned, without need to perform the above steps.But the package cannot be used globally.
+You can also directly use the OMMatlab package directly from the directory where you have cloned, without need to perform the above steps.
+But the package cannot be used globally.

 # Usage
 ```